levifussell/ailp_assignment_2016/README.md

   (NOTE: ```neg_prop3``` will make 2 propositions if ```prop3``` has not been defined earlier: ```prop3``` and ```-prop3```)

 **compiling**

 CML aims to simplify Carneades implimentations by minimising the quantity of code needed to prepare a new _CAES_ object.
 Therefore a design decision was made to remove the creation of _Audiences_, _ProofStandard_ lists, _ArgumentWeights_ and _ArgumentSets_.
 Each of these are instead compiled in the background.
 This results in a few limiting tradeoffs.
 Compilation of each class is described below:
 * _ArgumentSet_: all arguments in the system are added to one argument set in order of creation.
 * _ProofStandard_: the _proof attribute_ value is taken from all propositions in the system and compiled into a list of tuples.
 * _ArgumentWeights_: the _weight attribute_ value is taken from all arguments in the system and compiled into a dictionary.
 * _Audience_: the _assumptions attribute_ value is taken from the _CAES class_ and the previously compiled _ArgumentWeights_ is used
 A _CAES_ object is then compiled at the end using the background objects.

+# System Design

+**this section is irrelevant to knowing how to use CML, but briefly outlines the underlying process of reading and compiling a CML file:**

+**Reading a CML file**

+A CML file is read recursively until the end of the file.
+Each markup object is read and processed and then seperated into its smaller markup object components and read and processed until the recursion reaches an end.
+The markup objects are sequentially added to an 'object stack'.

+The next step is to read from this 'object stack'.
+If a value is popped from the stack, than the next value is popped (which should be a variable) and the value/variable pair is added to a 'attribute queue' as an attribute.
+This process continues until a variable is popped without a value pairing before it.
+This varaible should be a markup class and therefore all attributes are taken from the attribute queue and combined with the popped variable to make a markup class (variable/attribute-queue).
+This process repeats until the stack is depleated.

+The reading of the CML file ends with outputting a list of generic markup objects, each containing a class name and a set of attributes.

+**Compiling the CML data**

+Compiling the CML data involves taking the generic markup classes and organising them into Carneades _Skeleton Classes_ (or 'CaesClasses').
+A series of allowable constructors is defined that a markup object must comply to (at least one).
+From there the attributes and name of the markup object are analysed to classify it as a specific Caernades class.

+Once these _Skeleton Classes_ have been created they are handed to a _CarneadesWriter_ class which manages the transformation of _Skeleton Clases_ to actual Carneades classes.
+Once this has been performed, the whole process has finished and will display the end result of the Carneades argumentation system if no errors were encountered.